icefairy2/HPC-Lab/assig4/README.md

 ### 2. The file dtrmv.cpp contains a routine for upper-triangular matrix times vector multiplication.
 We want to investigate possible load imbalances, as the routine does not scale well to multiple cores.

+#### a.
+Calculate the number of flops for every core manually and explain the load imbalance

+Flops for upper-triangular matrix * vector are $$O(2*(\sum_{i=0}^{N} N-i))$$

+One *Intel Xeon E5-2697 v3* has 14 cores.

+Total number of flops: 100010000 flops

+Calculating the Number of flops for 14 threads in dtrmv function:

+The outer loop is divided equally:

+*#pragma omp parallel for*
+*for (int i = 0; i < N; ++i)*

+10000/14 = 714 R:4

+4 cores execute 715 loop runs, 10 execute 714 loop runs.

+Core 0 executes loop runs i=0 to i=714
+Core 1: 715 to 1429
+Core 2: 1430 to 2144
+Core 3: 2145 to 2859
+Core 4: 2860 to 3573
+Core 5: 3574 to 4287
+Core 6: 4288 to 5001
+Core 7: 5002 to 5715
+Core 8: 5716 to 6429
+Core 9: 6420 to 7143
+Core 10: 7144 to 7857
+Core 11: 7858 to 8571
+Core 12: 8572 to 9285
+Core 13: 9286 to 9999

+Then we can calculate the number of flops per core using $$O(2*(\sum_{i=start}^{end} N-i))$$

+For Core 0:
+$$2*(\sum_{i=0}^{714} 10000-i)= 2 * 6894745 = 13789490 flops$$

+Core 0: 13789490 flops
+Core 1: 12767040 flops
+Core 2: 11744590 flops
+Core 3: 10722140 flops
+Core 4: 9686838 flops
+Core 5: 8667246 flops
+Core 6: 7647654 flops
+Core 7: 6628062 flops
+Core 8: 5608470 flops
+Core 9: 4660388 flops
+Core 10: 3569286 flops
+Core 11: 2549694 flops
+Core 12: 1530102 flops
+Core 13: 510510 flops

+Because the matrix is upper-triangular every chunk has a different number of flops using the default static scheduler.
+So every core has to execute less flops then the previous one even though the chunk size is the same.
+This means that core 13 is most likely finished a long time before core 0 is.
+This is the load imbalance.

+#### b.
+Instead of hand calculation, it would be convenient to use hardware counters for the number of flops.
+However, these are known to be inexact since Sandy Bridge.
+Insert a marker for the dtrmv routine and measure the number of flops using LIKWID.
+Repeat the measurement for different numbers of threads.
+Are the measurements
+useful to find the load imbalance?

+Haswell has no FLOP events, only AVX_INSTS
+Using FLOPS_AVX

+cpp file is prepared for execution and should compile

+#### c.
+Is *INSTR RETIRED ANY* a useful alternative?

+#### d.
+Modify the program such that the load is approximately balanced.

+dynamic scheduler